agilebits/onepassword-utilities/convert_to_1p4/README.md

 OS X includes Perl, so no additional software is required.

 Windows users will need to download the portable version of Strawberry Perl.
 Select the appropriate  [32-bit](http://strawberryperl.com/download/5.16.3.1/strawberry-perl-5.16.3.1-32bit-portable.zip) or  [64-bit](http://strawberryperl.com/download/5.16.3.1/strawberry-perl-5.16.3.1-64bit-portable.zip) version of Strawberry Perl.
 When you are done with the conversion, you may delete the extracted portable version of Strawberry Perl and its zip file.
-Some additional modules are required, and installations instructions are noted in Step 2 below.
+Some additional modules are required, and installation instructions are noted in the sub-steps of Step 2 below.

 ### 2. Open the Command Line Shell

 On OS X, open **Terminal** (under `Applications > Utilities`, or type **Terminal.app** in Spotlight and select it under Applications).
-When a Terminal window opens, type (or better still, copy and paste):
+When a Terminal window opens, type (or better still, copy and paste) the command:

     cd Desktop/convert_to_1p4